wp-plugins/wp-miniaudioplayer/wp-miniAudioPlayer/readme.txt

 == Changelog ==

+= 0.4 =
+* Added "downloadable" property to let download the audio file via a little arrow next to the player.
+* Added "exclude" property to exclude a link from the rendering of the player.
+Both are available as general options or as specific option via the popup window in the post editor TinyMCE.
+* refined the appearance of the player.

 = 0.3 =
-* Major bugfix for the TinyMCE editor plugin --- important update!!
+* Major bug-fix for the TinyMCE editor plugin --- important update!!

 = 0.2 =
 * Added a customize tool in the post/page editor.
 You can customize the properties for each player by selecting it in the post editor and clicking on the miniAudioPlayer button to edit properties.